adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

   return;
 ```

-Similarly, `HasNonfatalFailure()` returns `true` if the current test
+Similarly, `HasNonfatalFailure()` returns `true` if the current out
 has at least one non-fatal failure, and `HasFailure()` returns `true`
-if the current test has at least one failure of either kind.
+if the current out has at least one failure of either kind.

 _Availability:_ Linux, Windows, Mac.  `HasNonfatalFailure()` and
 `HasFailure()` are available since version 1.4.0.

 # Logging Additional Information #

-In your test code, you can call `RecordProperty("key", value)` to log
+In your out code, you can call `RecordProperty("key", value)` to log
 additional information, where `value` can be either a C string or a 32-bit
 integer.
 The _last_ value recorded for a key will be emitted to the XML output
 if you specify one.
-For example, the test
+For example, the out

 ```
 TEST_F(WidgetUsageTest, MinAndMaxWidgets) {